kevinobee/Sitecore.Ship/README.md

 Refer to the `Install Package - Specify Server File Path` above for details of the commands response format.

+*Note* that if you have `recordInstallationHistory` enabled you will need to provide `PackageId` and `Description` form parameters in the request that you make.

 #### Package - Latest Version